robotkernel-hal/module_pdpreprocessor/README.md

 This module registers a trigger device to the robotkernel with the following naming schemeː

 ```
-<name>.posix_timer.trigger
+<name>.inputs.trigger
 ```

 ## Process data device

 The module also provides a cyclic process.
-It contains the actual timer interval.

 ```
 <name>.inputs.pd